mangojuicejs/mangojuice/README.md

 ### Multiple counter problem
 What if each item should have some specific logic, like a counter?
-In MJS that is not a problem:
+In MJS that is not a problem.
+Let's create a separate Block for result item with counter logic and then use it in `SearchResults`:
 ```js
 // ResultsItem.js
 import React from 'mangojuice-react';